 In action steps 1 and 2, we stressed the importance of establishing mechanisms to ensure that the entire planning process is coordinated and that all the facets of the response and recovery plans are integrated and are consistent with each other and with the national planning guideline.
-We therefore recommend that you start off by establishing a Core Planning Team (CPT) to support the portfolio manager with the coordination of the development of all of the plans that are required for a Level 5 response.
+We therefore recommend that you start off by establishing a Core Planning Team (CPT) to support the portfolio manager with the coordination of the development of all of the plans that are required for a Level 3 and Level 4 response.

-The CPT can be established at a meeting of the Provinical Interdepartmental Disaster Risk Management Committee (PIDRMC) or of the the Provincial Disaster Risk Management Advisory Forum (PDRMAF).
+The CPT can be established either at a meeting of the Municipal Interdepartmental Disaster Risk Management Committee (IDRMC) or the Municipal Disaster Risk Management Advisory Forum (MDRMAF).

-Need more information on the PIDRMC and PDRMAF?
-Then dip into the Template Folder.
+Need more information on the IDRMC9 and MDRMAF?10 Then dip into the Template Folder.